 WHICH APPLICATION SHOULD I FILL OUT (Non-construction vs. Construction)?

-This application is to apply for federal Community Development Block Grant (CDBG) Programs (other than Public Services) or HOME funds for housing development / construction projects.
+This application is to apply for the Affordable Housing Trust Fund, federal Community Development Block Grant (CDBG) Programs (other than Public Services) or HOME funds for housing development / construction projects.
 (Please note: There is a separate application for CDBG Public Service Programs.)

-Construction projects include:
+Construction projects include projects such as:

 New housing construction